n1k35h/madlibs/README.md

 # madlibs
-Mad Libs is a word game where a user comes up with random words to generate the sentence
+Mad Libs is a word game where a user comes up with random word to complete the sentence/ paragraph.